 Being offered for sale by the Fontanini family who had held it since its first habitation in 1907, it provided the ideal challenge and lifestyle for Jeremy and Kelly Beissel and their young family who purchased the property and have since begun the fulfilling task of rejuvenating “Fonty’s Pool”.

 With help from the National Trust of Australia and some enterprising insurers “Fonty’s” is back in business and if last summer was any indication, just as popular as ever before.
 To appease the insurers, a 300 metre fence has been constructed around the perimeter of the pool grounds and has been a source of wide spread community interest and comment.
-The work program now is particularly focused on redeveloping the grounds around the pool, providing a café for the endless number of visitors and establishing a breath-taking venue for community functions, weddings and entertainment events alike.
+Extensive work has been carried out, and continues, to redevelop the grounds into a breath-taking holiday destination and venue for weddings.

 The small caravan park here has enjoyed an extreme make over as well.
 Now a neat and tidy, roomy little tourist park, the feedback is all positive.
 Our patrons are voting with there feet and invariably re-booking at the end of often extended stays.
 Christmas, Easter and long weekends are already extremely popular and bookings will need to be early to avoid disappointment.